 - Universal Credit - your household income must be less than £7,400 a year after tax not including any benefits you get

 - they have been looked after for 1 day or more

 - they have been adopted from care

 - they have left care under a special guardianship order or residence order

-Children must be eligible for free three year old early education in order to atract EYPP funding.
+Children must be eligible for free three year old early education in order to attract EYPP funding.
 Please ask at reception if you are unsure of how to claim.

-Children attracting pupil premium will receive additional support from an early years assistant to improve their learning outcomes.
-Please see the Early Years Pupil Premium Policy for further details on our Current Policies page.
+Children attracting pupil premium will receive additional support from to improve their learning outcomes.
+Please see the Early Years Pupil Premium Strategy below.